I am a research scientist at the Allen Institute for Artificial Intelligence.

 Center for Language and Speech Processing (CLSP),

-- how can I build such a robust language processing mechanism for computers to interact with people via natural language?
+- how can I build such a robust & efficient language processing mechanism for computers to interact with people via natural language?